Lexiques et pédagogie

 A good gardener always starts by looking at the soil

-Even before sowing, planting, or watering, you need to get to know your soil .
-Its structure, texture, water retention capacity, and drainage directly influence the success of your crops .
-Here's a simple guide to identifying your soil type... and improving it naturally.
+Even before sowing, planting, watering… you need to learn to know your soil.
+Its structure, texture, water retention capacity, or drainage directly influence the success of your crops.
+Here is a simple guide to identify your soil type… and improve it naturally.

-1. The 4 main types of soil in the garden
+1. The 4 main soil types in the garden

 🟤 Clay soil